-Currently, a Federal Employee Retirement System (FERS) employee may make a deposit for non-deduction service performed before January 1, 1989, and receive credit toward his or her annuity computation; however, non-deduction service performed on or after January 1, 1989, generally is not creditable under FERS for any purpose.
+Currently, a Federal Employee Retirement System (FERS) employee may make a deposit for nondeduction service performed before January 1, 1989, and receive credit toward his or her annuity computation; however, non-deduction service performed on or after January 1, 1989, generally is not creditable under FERS for any purpose.

-In the 116th Congress, Representatives Derek Kilmer (D-WA) and Tom Cole (R-OK) introduced the Federal Retirement Fairness Act (H.R.
-2478), which would have allowed FERS employees to buy back years served as temporary employees to credit toward their retirement.
-The legislation gained 62 bipartisan cosponsors, but was not considered.
-FMA urges Congress to introduce and pass similar legislation in the 117th Congress.
+In June 2021, Representatives Derek Kilmer (D-WA) and Tom Cole (R-OK) introduced the Federal Retirement Fairness Act (H.R.
+4268), which would allow FERS employees to buy back years served as temporary employees to credit toward their retirement.
+FMA urges Congress to pass this legislation in the second session of the 117th Congress.